-The Pythagorean Theorem is an equation used to find the missing side length of any right triangle.
-In other words, if you have a right triangle with two of the three sides, you can use the Pythagorean Theorem to find the missing side length.
+The Pythagorean theorem is an equation you can use to find a missing side length in a right triangle.
+If you know the lengths of two of the three sides, the Pythagorean theorem lets you calculate the third.

-To solve for a missing side given the two other sides, you simply replace the side lengths with the variables in the problem:
+To solve for a missing side when you’re given the other two, substitute the known side lengths into the formula and solve:

 There are many Pythagorean Triples, with the most common being: